This article originally appeared in the December 2020/January 2021 issue of Dream of Italy.

 Until the unthinkable happens and we simply cannot go to Italy.
 We think it won’t last long and still it continues.
 There is so much suffering with the pandemic that we might even feel guilty to be longing to be somewhere else.

-But are we really cut off from Italy?
-Physically yes, but I know personally Italy is what has sustained me through these difficult times.
-Not only the goal, whose post keeps getting moved, of returning again, but what it is I experience in Italy and how the culture has added to my life so deeply.
+I know personally Italy is what has sustained me through these difficult times, reflecting on what it is I experience in Italy and how the culture has added to my life so deeply.

 And Italy has, just in a different way, in my mind and in my heart.